 How Difficult Is AP Environmental Science – As Rated By Class Alumnae

-AP Environment is considered quite easy, with class alumnae rating it 4.2/10 for overall difficulty, making it the 23rd-most-difficult out of the 28 large AP classes surveyed.
+AP Environment is considered quite easy, with class alumnae rating it 4.4/10 for overall difficulty, making it the 22nd-most-difficult out of the 28 large AP classes surveyed.

-The AP Environmental Science score distribution did not vary significantly between 2017 and 2020, with 2020 a notably successful year.
-However, in 2021 the pass rate dropped slightly to only 48%.
+The AP Environmental Science score distribution did not vary significantly between 2018 and 2022, with 2020 a notably successful year.
+The pass rate was lowest (only 48%) in 2018 and 2021.

 Is AP Environmental Science Time Consuming To Study: As Rated By AP Environment Alumnae

-AP Environment is rated as very low study time required relative to other AP classes.
+AP Environment is rated as quite low study time required relative to other AP classes.